 Typically D2C brands are environmentally conscious, authentic, socially responsible and offer a seamless buying experience which are all aspects millennials look for when choosing to spend their money.

 This all matches up nicely with D2C brands as social media plays a large role in the overall strategy of getting their products to consumers.
-Most successful D2C brands know how to target their audience on this medium – hashtags, video content and Instagram all play a big role in the success D2C brands achieve.
+Most successful D2C brands know how to target their audience on this medium – hashtags, video content, and Instagram all play a big role.

 What are the benefits of a D2C business model?